MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-about.md

 ---
-title: About the Power BI PowerPoint add-in
+title: About the Power BI add-in for PowerPoint
-description: Learn about the Power BI PowerPoint add-in that enables you to add live Power BI data to your PowerPoint presentations.
+description: Learn about the Power BI add-in for PowerPoint that enables you to add live Power BI data to your PowerPoint presentations.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: ''